jackiehjm/stx-docs/doc/source/security/kubernetes/oidc-client-dex-server-certificates-dc174462d51a.rst

 .. note::

-    For details on how installing, configuring, and using oidc-auth-apps, refer to :ref:`User Authentication Using Windows Active Directory
+    For details on installing, configuring, and using oidc-auth-apps, refer to :ref:`User Authentication Using Windows Active Directory
     <user-authentication-using-windows-active-directory-security-index>`.